consular information - how we can help

 Please note, that if you hold a non-citizen passport issued by the Latvian government and you have acquired a U.S. passport, you are then no longer permitted to hold a Latvian non-citizen's passport.
 Your non-citizen Latvian passport must be returned to the Embassy of Latvia in Washington D.C. with a letter explaining when you acquired U.S. citizenship.

-You can read more about the application steps and documents needed on their website, under the Consular Information section.
+You can read more about the application steps and documents needed on the Embassy's website here.

 The validity of a U.S. drivers license in Latvia